Abstract

 Philology," Robert J. O’Hara, a biologist with impressive interdisciplinary

-credentials, draws attention to the presence of "trees of history,"
+credentials, draws attention to the presence of “trees of history,” glossed as

-glossed as "branching diagrams of genealogical descent and
+“branching diagrams of genealogical

-trees [
+reproduce three such trees [

-O'Hara and Robinson 1993, 7–17], all published independently of one another within a forty-year span in the nineteenth-century.
+independently of one another within a forty-year span in the nineteenth-century.

 Figure 1 is Darwin’s well-known tree of life from